karengl/CMPS/README.md

 # CMPS
-Work for various CMPS classes taken
+Work for various CS classes taken at UCSC